aSilentInferno/EnEx/README-EN.md

 <!-- TOC --><a name="ui-explanation"></a>
 ### UI Explanation
-On the left is the menu, and on the right is the web viewer where the Wikipedia pages are displayed.
+There is the menu in the front, and right behind it, there is the web viewer where the Wikipedia pages are displayed.

 <!-- TOC --><a name="how-to-install"></a>
 ## How to Install